TrustSource/api-docs/docs/index.md

 This **API documentation** addresses the recently released v2 of the TrustSource platform API.

-Feel free to reach out anytime, to clarify questions through mail under ```support @ trustsource.io``` or contact your account representative.
+Feel free to reach out anytime, to clarify questions through mail under ```support @ trustsource.io``` or contact - in case you are a paying subscriber - your account representative.